machwerkphysiks-a11y/MACHWERK/README.md

 ---

-## Structure of This Repository
+## Repository Structure

-This repository is intentionally non-linear.
+This repository is intentionally **non-linear**.

 Each file defines exactly one formal concept.
 No file assumes definitions that appear later.

 Recommended reading order: